Meet John Smith: Synopsis

 Later, Justin visits Veronica and requests her help once again.
 She accepts.
 She reopens investigations and makes progress.
 The next day, Veronica talks to Troy again.
 When Logan makes a quip to Duncan about Veronica, Duncan gets aggressive.
 He sees Veronica and Troy talking (and eventually kissing), and flips over the side of the bleachers in anger and jealousy.
 Veronica takes Duncan to the hospital.
 Jake questions Duncan about how his accident happened, but Duncan asks his father to leave so he can talk to the doctor himself.
 Their whole conversation is not shown, but Duncan tells him about his refusal to take the antidepressants.
 Keith visits the guidance counselor and asks her to talk to Veronica.

 Veronica shares her pictures of the three John Smiths who live in San Diego to Justin.
 Justin possibly recognizes the third picture, and Veronica reports that he is a petty criminal.
 After school, Veronica and Justin follow his father.
 Justin dashes out to "John Smith 3" and realizes that it is not his father, even though the two share the same handwriting.
-Meanwhile, Duncan suffers from hallucinations of Lilly (Amanda Seyfried) as a result of his withdrawal from the medication.
+Meanwhile, Duncan has hallucinations of Lilly (Amanda Seyfried) as a result of his withdrawal from the medication.
 Veronica and Justin follow John Smith to his house.
 Veronica pokes her nose into the house and sneaks into the garage.
 Although the man denies having a son, a woman (Melissa Leo) soon pulls into the driveway.
 In fact, it is Justin's father, who it is revealed is a trans woman, now called Julia.
 They talk in the driveway, and Justin leaves feeling hurt and confused after saying a few hurtful things to Julia.
 In the car on the way home, Veronica comforts Justin, pointing out that Julia drives 90 miles each way just to see Justin while he works at the video store.

 Veronica soon enough decides to go try to find her mother in Arizona.
 Meanwhile, Duncan starts taking his antidepressants again.
 The next day, when Duncan encounters Veronica, he returns to his old, withdrawn self.
 Keith goes on a coffee date with Rebecca.
 Justin reconnects with his parent through his video store job.
 Veronica visits the apartment where her mother stayed, but runs into an old college friend of hers, who does not provide any useful information.
 In addition, Veronica visits Troy, who embraces her.